nf-core/tfactivity/docs/output.md

 ### Counts

-This step consolidates raw count tables (and optional extras), derives TPMs using reference gene lengths, and filters features based on user-defined thresholds.
-It also prepares the experimental design and performs differential expression analysis, producing normalized counts and per-contrast results suitable for downstream interpretation and integration with TF activity scoring.
-Outputs are organized to separate combined inputs, derived quantifications, filtered feature sets, and DESeq2 artifacts.

-Each pairing of conditions will be used as a contrast.
+This comprehensive step processes gene expression data through multiple stages, from raw count integration to sophisticated differential expression analysis.
+The workflow consolidates count matrices from multiple sources, performs quality filtering, and conducts statistical analysis to identify differentially expressed genes between conditions.

+The pipeline begins by combining raw count tables from the primary input with any optional additional count sources specified by the user.
+It then calculates Transcripts Per Million (TPM) values using reference gene lengths extracted from the GTF annotation, providing normalized expression values that account for gene length differences and sequencing depth variations.

+Multiple filtering steps ensure data quality: genes are filtered based on minimum total counts (`--min_count`) and minimum TPM values (`--min_tpm`) to remove lowly expressed features that may introduce noise.
+Transcription factors receive special treatment with separate filtering thresholds (`--min_count_tf`, `--min_tpm_tf`) to retain potentially important regulatory genes that might be expressed at lower levels.

+The experimental design is automatically prepared from the counts design input, and [DESeq2](https://doi.org/10.1186/s13059-014-0550-8) performs robust differential expression analysis.
+DESeq2 uses negative binomial generalized linear models to test for differential expression while controlling for library size and dispersion.
+Each pairwise comparison between conditions generates comprehensive statistical results including normalized counts, variance-stabilized transformations, log2 fold changes, and adjusted p-values.

+The outputs are systematically organized to separate combined inputs, derived quantifications, filtered feature sets, and DESeq2 analysis results, making it easy to trace the analysis workflow and access intermediate results for quality control or downstream analysis.

+DESeq2 generates diagnostic plots including dispersion plots that show the relationship between mean expression and dispersion estimates, helping users assess the quality of the statistical model fit.

 <details markdown="1">
 <summary>Output files</summary>